cosmos/cosmos-sdk/docs/gaia/validators/validator-faq.md

 ### How are block provisions distributed?

-Block provisions are distributed proportionally to all validators relative to their total stake.
+Block provisions are distributed proportionally to all validators relative to their total staking.
 This means that even though each validator gains atoms with each provision, all validators will still maintain equal weight.

 Let us take an example where we have 10 validators with equal staking power and a commission rate of 1%.
 Let us also assume that the provision for a block is 1000 Atoms and that each validator has 20% of self-bonded Atoms.
 These tokens do not go directly to the proposer.
 Instead, they are evenly spread among validators.
 So now each validator's pool has 100 Atoms.
-These 100 Atoms will be distributed according to each participant's stake:
+These 100 Atoms will be distributed according to each participant's staking:

 * Commission: `100*80%*1% = 0.8 Atoms`
 * Validator gets: `100\*20% + Commission = 20.8 Atoms`
 * All delegators get: `100\*80% - Commission = 79.2 Atoms`

-Then, each delegator can claim its part of the 79.2 Atoms in proportion to their stake in the validator's staking pool.
+Then, each delegator can claim its part of the 79.2 Atoms in proportion to their staking in the validator's staking pool.
 Note that the validator's commission is not applied on block provisions.
 Note that block rewards (paid in Photons) are distributed according to the same mechanism.

 ### How are fees distributed?